Chapter 2- “Loved Ones”

-I actually had to think on it for a moment.
-If I were to stay on Six, I would be around a lot of suffering old people.
+I actually had to think about it for a moment.
+If I were to stay on Six, I would be surrounded by a lot of suffering old people.
 If I went upstairs, I could play Billiards!
 And video games!

 I arrived upstairs, and it was at once comforting and haunting.
 The thought crept its way into my mind, there was no escaping it: This is where I live now.
 They cornered my wheelchair to the first room on the right, 851: my new home.
 The nurses came in and introduced themselves.
 All of the nurses on eight had this maternal instinct to them, and me being only eighteen really justified them to “fight” for the title of Surrogate Mother.

 The doctor, Judy M soon came in and explained the process.
 I was to get hit by three large rounds of chemo and then four small ones.
 The whole ordeal would last around six months or so.
 It was Wednesday, and in order to prepare the first round of chemotherapy, they would need a few days.
 Saturday was the start day.
 Way to make my favorite day of the week my most hated day…

 She also took the time to explain the difference in my Leukemia, AML, versus the child form of Leukemia, ALL.
 In ALL, the treatment lasts about two years, and there is a higher chance for remission.
 With my kind, AML, there is a stronger attack on the cancer cells, which means a smaller treatment window of six months… but there is a higher chance that this could recur after the initial treatment.